mirz44/mirz44/README.md

 ## Hello 👋 I'm Maas Mirzaa

-A frontend web developer from Adelaide, South Australia, specialised in PHP, WordPress, CraftCMS, ReactJS, NextJS and TypeScript.
+A frontend web developer from Adelaide, South Australia.
+I specialize in PHP, WordPress, CraftCMS, ReactJS, NextJS and TypeScript.
 I am also a huge fan of JAMstack and MERNstack methodologies.
 Currently working on some personal projects and my portfolio site to improve my animations skills using React libraries and TypeScript.

 <!---
 - 👋 Hi, I’m @mirz44